Top 15 DDoS Attack Tools [For Educational Purpose Only]

 DDoS stands for Distributed Denial of Service.
-This is a cyber attack in which attacker floods the victim’s servers with unwanted traffic by using different system across the internet which may result in the crashing of victim’s servers.
+This is a cyber attack in which attacker floods the victim’s servers with unwanted traffic by using different system across the internet which may result in the crashing of the victim’s servers.
 This directly affects the availability of services.
-I am listing some tools which can be use for such types of attack.
-These tools also useful in testing of network devices.
+I am listing some tools which can be used for such types of attack.
+These tools are also useful in testing of network devices.

 Note: Never use these tools against public websites without permission.

 HULK is a Denial of Service (DoS) tool used to attack web server by generating volumes of unique and obfuscated traffic.

 HULK's generated traffic also bypasses caching engines and hits the server's direct resource pool.

 LOIC stands for Low Orbit Ion Canon.
-It is one of the most popular DoS attack tools which available for Windows, Mac, and Linux.
+It is one of the most popular DoS attack tools available for Windows, Mac, and Linux.

 This tool used by Hacker group Anonymous against many big companies and also requested users to participate in attack via IRC.

 This tool generates traffic of UDP, HTTP, and TCP against victim server.
 It is UI based tool, which makes easy to use even for beginners.

 You just need to enter IP or URL and select attack type: HTTP, UDP or TCP, simply click “IMMA CHARGIN MAH LAZER” and it will start attacking the victim server.

 XOIC is another DOS attack tool with IP address, a user-selected port, and a user-selected protocol.
-It is GUI based tool which makes easy to use for beginners.
+It is a GUI based tool which makes easy to use for beginners.
 Developers of this tool claim that XOIC is more powerful than LOIC.

 Three attacks mode are possible.
 The first one is basic.
-The second is normal DOS attack mode.
+The second is the normal DOS attack mode.
 The third one is a DOS attack mode that comes with a TCP/HTTP/UDP/ICMP Message.

 4. DDOSIM—Layer 7 DDOS Simulator

-DDOSIM is another tool for DDOS attack.
+DDOSIM is another tool for a DDOS attack.
 It is written in C++ and runs on Linux.
 It simulates several compromised hosts (spoof IP addresses) and creates full TCP connections to the victim server.